YolfTypo3/floulib/docs/source/Example.rst

 by a triangular membership function whose support is [*w* - 1 minute, *w* + 1 minute] and whose kernel is [*w*].

-John has a one-hour meeting every day that starts at *almost 9:00* where *almost t* means that it never starts before *t* but it is certain that the meeting started at *t* + 10 minutes.
+John has a one-hour meeting every day that starts at *almost 9:00* where *almost t* means that it never starts before *t* but it is certain that the meeting started no later than *t* + 10 minutes.

 What is the possibility and certainty that John will be on time for the meeting ?